 Challenger Pieces of a Miracle

-Today in History Jan.
+History recorded a nightmare and a dream at the same time: Jan.
 28, 1986 the Challenger lifted off from Cape Canaveral, Florida.

 Seventy- three seconds, Christa McAuliffe had that time to live out a dream.
 She was a civilian, an ordinary person heading into space on the Challenger.
 People say, why?
 Why is it, that something so amazing can turn to disaster?
 We must not forget the events before the explosion.
 Christa had a wonderful family, she was a teacher and finally, she was chosen.
 See none of us are really ordinary, God chose to die for each of us.
 Trials will come and they will go.
 We will all be challenged, but don’t forget the many miracles and beautiful events before the storm.
 Maybe you can make a dream come true, for yourself or someone else?
 What can you do with seventy-three seconds?

 Try Listening to Both Videos at the Same Time

 Click on both videos and listen as you read makes quite the statement I think.

 Remember we are all in pieces and one day we will see His beautiful face and be made whole.
 Try not to forget the tiny miracles.
 We were created in His image, we are His miracles.
 Never forget all the pieces make us whole as long as we are going to Him for Direction.
 He will lead you, He will guide you and He will use you.
 Always remember His promises and make some dreams come true.

 Remember but Never Forget ~ God Is in Control